mantil-io/go-lambda-examples/runtime/README.md

 ``` sh
 ../scripts/invoke.sh go-runtime-example '"my payload"'
 ```
-Payload had to be JSON encoded thats the reason that we have those single and double quotes in the shell.
+Payload has to be JSON encoded.
+That's the reason that we have those single and double quotes in the shell.
 If you want to send JSON object write something like `'{"name":"My name"}'` for the second argument of the *invoke.sh*.

 The output is something like this: